The Bankrate promise

 The answer is complicated.
 Each state has its own statute of limitations on debt, and after the statute of limitations has expired, a debt collector can no longer sue you in court for repayment.
 However, in many places, debt collectors can still try to collect on old debts beyond the expiration of the statute of limitations.

-Credit card debt fell 17 percent during the pandemic, but not everyone came out on top.
-If you have an old credit card debt that you haven’t paid off — or if you’re currently getting calls from a debt collector — here’s what you need to know.
+If you’re like most Americans right now and have old credit card debt that you haven’t paid off — or if you’re currently getting calls from a debt collector — it’s important to know your rights so you can spot shady behavior when you see it.

 How does debt collection work?

 Generally, the earliest phases of the debt collection process begin to kick in about 30 days after a payment’s due date has passed and payment has not been made — the point at which the debt is marked as delinquent.
-Consumers may start to receive calls or notices from the creditor, but things may escalate if the creditor is unsuccessful.
+Consumers may start to receive calls or notices from the creditor at this point, but debt collection activities may escalate if the creditor can’t reach you.

-“Later, often around 180 days after the original due date of the payment, the creditor might sell the debt to a collections agency,” says Michael Micheletti of Freedom Financial Network.
+“Later, often around 180 days after the original due date of the payment, the creditor might sell the debt to a collections agency,” says Michael Micheletti, director of communications with Freedom Financial Network.
 “This step indicates that the creditor has decided to give up on obtaining payment on its own, and selling the debt to a collection agency is a way to minimize the creditor’s loss.”

-At this point, the consumer will likely start to hear from the debt collector.
-Neither the debt nor the payment has changed, but another entity, the debt collector, now has the right to collect the payment.
+At this point, you’ll likely start to hear from the debt collector.
+Neither the debt nor the payment has changed, but another entity — the debt collector — now has the right to collect the payment.

 “Debt collectors are companies that collect unpaid debts for others,” says April Lewis-Parks, director of education and corporate communications at Consolidated Credit.
 “It’s usually more cost-effective for companies to hire debt collectors than to continue to spend their own time and staff pursuing payment on delinquent accounts.”